 § 1-31 Settlement Conferences and Agreements.

-(a) If settlement is to be discussed at the conference, each party shall have an individual possessing authority to settle the matter either present at the conference or readily accessible.
-A settlement conference shall be conducted by an administrative law judge or other individual designated by the chief administrative law judge, other than the administrative law judge assigned to hear the case.
+(b) If settlement is to be discussed at the conference, each party must have an individual possessing authority to settle the matter either present at the conference or readily accessible.
+A settlement conference will be conducted by an administrative law judge or other individual designated by the chief administrative law judge, other than the administrative law judge assigned to hear the case.
 During settlement discussions, upon notice to the parties, the administrative law judge or other person conducting the conference may confer with each party and/or representative separately.

-(b) All settlement offers, whether or not made at a conference, shall be confidential and shall be inadmissible at trial of any case.
-Administrative law judges shall not be called to testify in any proceeding concerning statements made at a settlement conference.
+(c) All settlement offers, whether or not made at a conference, will be confidential and will be inadmissible at trial of any case.
+Administrative law judges must not be called to testify in any proceeding concerning statements made at a settlement conference.

-(c) A settlement shall be reduced to writing, or, in the discretion of the administrative law judge, placed on the record.
-In the event that a settlement is reached other than at a conference, OATH shall be notified immediately pursuant to § 1-32(f).
-Copies of all written settlement agreements shall be sent promptly to OATH.
+(d) A settlement must be reduced to writing, or, in the discretion of the administrative law judge, placed on the record.
+In the event that a settlement is reached other than at a conference, OATH must be notified immediately pursuant to § 1-32(f).
+Copies of all written settlement agreements must be sent promptly to OATH.